NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Woman who lost her sister asked her professor for an extension.
-His response is a powerful lesson in empathy
+Woman who lost sister asks professor for an extension, his response is a lesson in empathy

-The professor's kind message shows how empathetic professors can support their students when they are at their most vulnerable
+The professor showed how empathetic professors can support students when they are most vulnerable.

-Woman who lost her sister asked her professor for an extension.
-His response is a powerful lesson in empathy
+Woman who lost sister asks professor for an extension, his response is a lesson in empathy

 Cover Image Source: Getty Images | Photo by urbazon

-“My sister died yesterday. can’t explain how much I appreciate my English professor’s compassion,” Alyssa wrote in the tweet and added a screengrab of her professor’s email.
-The email read, “Alyssa, I don’t know what to write.
-I have two sisters, and anyway, take all the time you need, no documentation needed.”
-The professor further emphasized that she didn’t need to worry about taking another extension if she needed it.
-“And you don’t need to promise not to take another extension – I’m giving you blanket flexibility in advance,” wrote the professor.
+“My sister died yesterday.
+Can’t explain how much I appreciate my English professor’s compassion,” Alyssa wrote in her tweet, alongside a screenshot of the professor’s email.
+The message read, “Alyssa, I don’t know what to say.
+I have two sisters, and anyway, take all the time you need—no documentation needed.”
+The professor also reassured her she could take more extensions if necessary: “And you don’t need to promise not to take another extension—I’m giving you blanket flexibility in advance.”

 The rest of the message read, “You’ve already done good work so far, and my goal is for you to get something positive out of the class, and after what just happened if you just participate to the extent possible, I’ll make that work.
 Take care of yourself.”
 In the comments section, people praised the professor for doing the genuine thing in the given situation.
 “This professor seems like a genuinely good person,” commented @stpolishook. @offsetsynt4x said, “As a student this is remarkable.” @m_e_nielsen added, “Glad this teacher had a clear line of sight on the right thing to do.”